lyloster/csc460-group-project/README.md

 Repo details:

-Folder: Data Sceince Project- (inital state) preprocessing of original data, code recommited to main processing: not in this folder.
+Folder: Data Science Project- (inital state) preprocessing of original data, code recommited to main processing: not in this folder.

 Group8_dataDict.xlsx- Data dictionary for all dataframes, each is in their respective sheet